 However, I am also an educator and a huge part of my practice is in working to understand the experience and perspective of others, and to work to support the understanding and acceptance of those who process differently or who experience the world differently.
 I am looking to build bridges – not walls; understanding – not anger… for my son, for others, and for myself.

 It bears consideration that if I cannot extend understanding and listen to others – whether or not I am in agreement – then I am not modeling the attitudes I would like to see extended toward my son (and others like him).
 So I stepped-up, and engaged these women politely.
 I explained that I thought they might be discussing my son and I also explained that he had autism.
 I was not looking to pull the autism as some kind of “get out of jail free” card, but I did think it was relevant in explaining the situation.
-The women countered that they knew about autism and that one of them was a foster mom to two children with ASD.
+The women countered that they knew about autism and that one of them was a foster mom to two children on the Autism spectrum.
 I thanked them.

 “The words ‘excuse me’ and ‘thank you’ are the right words to use, but we need to talk about what they mean.”
 I explained that the words excuse me needed to be accompanied with wait-time for the people to move before you go past.